terrafying/OctoPrint-Klipper/README.md

 Big thanks to [sillyfrog](https://github.com/sillyfrog) for laying the groundwork for this image.

-This is very much written for what I needed, so you'll likely need to hack this up for your setup.
-I've been using it for a little while now and it's going well.
+This is very much written for my purposes, so you'll likely need to modify it for your setup.
+I've been using it for a while now and it's going well.
+I've successfully run it on these platforms:
+* Orange Pi Zero 512MB
+* AtomicPi
+* Raspberry Pi 4B 1GB (current)

 ## Running the container

 Create a directory on your host that will persist config files.
 I use `/home/docker/octoprint-klipper`.

 Pull the image.
+Until I figure out multi platform aware images, you need to specify your arch.
 Both `arm` and `amd64` images are on DockerHub.
-If using raspberry pi or similar use `arm` in place of `[tag]`.
+If using Raspberry Pi or similar use `arm` in place of `[tag]`.

 ```shell
 docker pull seanauff/octoprint-klipper:[tag]